idthings/csrf/README.md

 When the form is submitted, the server re-computes the hash from the submitted form and compares.

 The server secrets can be rotated, regularly, without breaking in-flight form requests.
-Server secrets are picked up from the env var CSRF_SALTS, in csv format.
+Server secrets are picked up from the env var CSRF_SALTS, a list in csv format.
 Inject these into the Docker container, or the local env.
 ```
 $ echo $CSRF_SALTS